jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: H.A.M.M.E.R.
 **Executioner**
 **Ferocious** means – While in melee combat, Headsman strikes before characters without Ferocious.

+# Hobgoblin
+Set: Spidey-Foes
+**Specialized Boomerangs**
+Boomerang can "throw" a different Boomerang each turn at one front row and one back row enemy.
+You can choose a front row character on one side and a back row character on a different side.
+If there are no enemy front row characters you can just choose an enemy back row character (and vice versa).

 # Hulk
 ## Hulk (MC)